Dear Aggie Parent

 Welcome to Utah State University, Home of the Aggies

-We hope the next few years are full of learning and growth for your student, and that you feel welcomed as a member of the Aggie family.
-As the parent of an Aggie, I have seen firsthand the personal growth that occurs as students participate in the learning, discovery, and engagement available at this world-class university.
+Thank you for supporting your child's decision to come to Utah State University.
+It is our commitment that the next few years will be filled with opportunities of learning and growth for your student.
+I have seen first-hand the personal development that occurs as students actively particpate in the learning, discovery, and engagement available at this world-class university.

-Students regularly cite parents among the greatest influences in their lives.
-We recognize you are a tremendous partner in helping your student reach his or her goals.
-We thank you for your influence and support as your student experiences both the successes and challenges that will shape his or her experience as a learner.
+Utah State University recognizes you as a tremendous partner in helping your student reach their goals.
+We thank you for your influence and support, both now and in the future, as your student experiences the successes and also the challenges that will shape their experience as a learner and a member of our community.
 Whether you are a returning parent, a first-time parent, or alumni, this handbook will provide you with resources and information to help support your student's transition to college.

 The Family Educational Rights and Privacy Act (FERPA) is a U.S. federal law that protects the privacy of student educational records.
-FERPA protects your student’s rights by ensuring we don’t release any information to anyone without their consent; that includes you, as parents.
-In order for you to have access to this information, your student will need to go to myid.usu.edu, and assign you as a delegate.
+FERPA protects your student's rights by ensuring we don't release any information to anyone without their consent; that includes you, as parents.
+In order for you to have access to this information, your student will need to go to myid.usu.edu, and assign you as a delegate, visit the website above.

 Navigating the Parent Handbook

-This handbook is designed to be a supplement to the Parent Orientation held before the beginning of the semester.
-Please use this during and after the orientation in order to stay informed, and as a resource in supporting your student throughout the year.
+This handbook is designed to be a supplement to the Parent Orientation held before the semester begins.
+Please use this during and after the orientation in order to stay informed and as a resource in supporting your student throughout the year.

 Student Orientation & Transition Services (SOTS)